How to Stop Invalid Clicks and Protect Your Budget

 Every fifth click on a PPC (pay-per-click) ad is fraudulent.
-This makes click fraud one of the most pervasive types of ad fraud.
+This makes click fraud one of the most pervasive ad fraud techniques.

 Just as you have access to an abundance of PPC (pay-per-click) networks to choose from, so do fraudsters.
 Click fraud and invalid clicks cost digital advertising organizations millions in lost revenue every year.
 But here’s where it gets tricky when it comes to stopping invalid clicks -- not all invalid clicks are fraudulent.

 That’s why digital advertising organizations need a solid strategy for detecting and preventing invalid clicks.